fxd24/fxd24.github.io/content/posts/data_pipeline.md

 Your sources won’t agree on fields.
 Your system should.
 Define one canonical contract and make everything conform to it.
 In this project, that’s `NewsEvent`.

+Think of it as the one shape all data must take.
 Your pipeline needs a single language.
 Here that’s `NewsEvent` in `src/models/domain.py`.
 Everything coming in is shaped into this model; everything stored or served flows through it.

 ```python
 # src/models/domain.py (excerpt)